 The site is broken into albums by chronological order approximately by century until the 19th century that, for the purposes of this Site, began in 1789 and ended in 1914.
 The 19th century had four identifiable fashion epochs.
 Each section begins with a page like this one that has a Table of Contents for the epoch.
 The Table of Contents has links to Albums with all of the images for the epoch.
 The albums contain individual discrete images as well as Subalbums that contain three or more images of the same person or persons wearing different dresses.
 Some Subalbums contain Albumettes for especially well-documented persons like French Empress Eugénie, Austrian Empress Elisabeth, or Queen Alexandra of Great Britain.

 Dates listed are the date depicted in the image; the date the image was created by an artist or released may be different.
 The titles identify the person(s) and may not be the title used by the gallery or organization with the image.

 Please click on images after they first appear - the image that posts after you click may be of better quality than the first one and it can be downloaded.

-Blue with an underline means a hyperlink to a visual Web site, another location on this Site, or e-mail.
-Green with an underline means a hyperlink to a musical or music-video Web site.
+Italicized blue with an underline means a hyperlink to a visual Web site, another location on this Site, or e-mail.
 Magenta with underline means a link to a page, the major subdivision of this Site.
 Pages are also identified in the banner above every page and image on this Site; pages have Tables of Contents (except for the Notices and Definitions page).